 The MLME shall issue an MLME-DISASSOCIATE.confirm primitive to inform the SME of the successful completion of the disassociation.

+Upon receiving a MLME-DISASSOCIATE.confirm primitive, the SME shall delete any PTKSA and temporal keys held for communication with the AP by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None).

 Non-AP STA disassociation receipt procedure

-Upon receipt of a Disassociation frame from an AP for which the state is State 3 or State 4, a non-AP STA shall disassociate from the AP using the following procedure
+Upon receipt of a Disassociation frame from an AP for which the state is State 3 or State 4, if Management Frame Protection was not negotiated when the PTKSA(s) were created, or if MFP is in use and the frame is not discarded per MFP processing, a non-AP STA shall disassociate from the AP using the following procedure

 The state for the AP shall be set to State 2.